 The AfriStar satellite has developed a defect in its solar panels.
 As a result of this defect, the energy collected by those panels is less than intended.
 It was repurposed in 2010 for Samara's Yazmi online education company and then sold on in 2017 to CMMB/Hong Kong's Silkwave broadcasting operator as Spectrum 2, now part of CMMB Vision.
 AfriStar was retired in January 2018 an moved to a graveyard orbit.

 AsiaStar was launched in March 2000.
-The satellite was acquired by in late 2014 by New York Broadband LLC for CMMB as a placeholder and is being used to secure the orbital slot for Silkwave 1 (NYBBSat-1) to be launched in 2017.
+The satellite was acquired by in late 2014 by New York Broadband LLC for CMMB as Spectrum 1 as a placeholder and is being used to secure the orbital slot for Silkwave 1 (NYBBSat-1) to be launched in 2017.

 Plans to launch a third satellite, AmeriStar (formerly CaribStar), to serve South America, Latin America, and the Caribbean from 95.0° west longitude were not carried out as the L-band frequencies used by Worldspace are commandeered by the United States Air Force.
 This satellite was reconfigured and is now known as AfriStar-2.
 AfriStar 2 was to be launched to 21.0° east longitude in August 2007.
 It has been completed, but was not launched due to financial problems of the company.